ReSummit/Seismos/README.md

 * 2 x Rotary encoder EC11 (similar to Sofle)
 * 2 x PJ320A headphone jacks
     * **NOTE**: Due to me wanting to allow for wireless or wired setups, **the current PCB design will not charge the other keyboard side**.
 This is because VCC is disconnected to avoid blowing up the charging circuit of the nice!nano.
 If you need it, bridge the connector near one of the headphone jack pins.
-* (Temporary) 2 x 4.7k SMD resistors for I2C.
-This is only needed if you are going to change the layout to split and are going to use the LCD.
-This probably will change to through-hole resistors if i can find the space on the PCB to do so.
+* 2 x 4.7k SMD resistors for I2C.
+This is only needed if you plan on using I2C for split communications.
+There's not enough space for THT versions so uh sorry :(.

 # Case
 Curious to see what it looks like?
 Behold, OnShape link that contains questionable features that are unlabelled...
 This case works with the PCBs and allows for sliding rails, but won't lock the rails.
 A better design is in the works, but this is a good start.